arth15/MyProject/notebook-log.md

 end;
 ```

 ##### Copy and paste MUSCLE and Clustalw2 aligned sequences into MrBayes directory.
 Use MEGA-X software to export both fasta files into nexus files, which are inputs for MrBayes.
 Open one file -> analyze -> Data -> Export sequences -> NEXUS.
 (Make sure to send file to MrBayes directory under original name with .nexus) Repeat for second file.
+MEGA-x includes many analytical tools for phylogenomics, but for my purposes, it was only used to view my alignments.

-Change to MrBayes directory and append the MrBayes block to the aligned sequence files.
+##### Change to MrBayes directory and append the MrBayes block to the aligned sequence files.
 In order to do this with the MUSCLE aligned sequences, I needed to shorten the names of the taxa including everything from "NADH" to the actual species name in each of the 20 sequences.
 Also needed to remove phrases from sequence names such as "PREDICTED:" and "RecName:"

 ```
 cd ../MrBayes/MrBayes